snyk-partners/snyk-rhpds/README.md

-# Snyk on OpenShift for RHPDS
+# Snyk Workshop for IBM DDC Conference!
 ## About this Workshop
 Welcome!
 This workshop demonstrates how to use [Snyk Container](https://snyk.io/product/container-vulnerability-management/) and [Snyk Infrastructure as Code](https://snyk.io/product/infrastructure-as-code-security/) to identify security and configuration risks in a sample application deployed into OpenShift.
 In this developer-centric workshop, you'll need to be familiar with some common tools, described later.

 The steps below guide you through:
+1. Creating a delivery pipeline using OpenShift Pipelines
-1. Importing an OpenShift workload into Snyk for scanning and monitoring,
+2. Importing an OpenShift workload into Snyk for scanning and monitoring,
-2. Reviewing the security and configuration scan results in the Snyk UI,
+3. Reviewing the security and configuration scan results in the Snyk UI,
-3. Finding and applying a more secure base image using Snyk’s upgrade guidance,
+4. Finding and applying a more secure base image using Snyk’s upgrade guidance,
-4. Securing the Goof application's deployment configuration within OpenShift.
+5. Securing the Goof application's deployment configuration within OpenShift.

-> Note: This workshop is intended to be used with the Red Hat Partner Demo System (RHPDS).

-> Note: For this workshop your facilitator invited you into the *RHPDS Workshop* organization in Snyk.
+> Note: For this workshop your facilitator invited you into the *IBM DDC WORKSHOP* organization in Snyk.
 To complete the workshop on your own, you need a Snyk account with the [Business plan](snyk.io/plans) and your own cluster to deploy the Kubernetes integration into.

 ## Your demo environment
-You were assigned credentials to a Project in an OpenShift cluster.
-Complete the workshop in your assigned Project.
-Your Project includes:
+You were provided a cluster for this workshop.
+Complete the workshop in your assigned Cluster.
+Your Cluster includes:

-- A deployment of Snyk's vulnerable [Goof](https://github.com/snyk/goof) application, and
 - A running [Snyk Controller](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub) deployed by the Snyk Operator.

-Goof is externally exposed using a Route.
-Navigate to Networking > Routes > Goof to interact with it.

-> Note: Not using RHPDS?
+> Note: Not following along live?
 The Snyk Monitor needs Secrets for the Integration ID and registry credentials as shown in the [Snyk Operator Installation Docs](https://support.snyk.io/hc/en-us/articles/360006548317-Install-the-Snyk-controller-with-OpenShift-4-and-OperatorHub).
 For this workshop, RHPDS creates these for you.

 ## How the Snyk Controller works
 The Snyk Controller integrates with OpenShift to test running workloads and identify security vulnerabilities and configuration risks that might make the workload less secure.
 It communicates with the OpenShift API to determine which workloads are running, scans them, and reports results back to Snyk.
 The following workloads can be scanned: